So Gentle Reader,

 - Sprinkle good amount of black pepper, garlic powder, and some paprika (no salt, plenty from bacon) over meat and onions.

-- When meat is half cooked, add in 1 red bell pepper, 3 stalks celery.
+- When meat is half cooked, add in 1 red bell pepper, 3 stalks celery, chopped to size you like in stuffing.

 - Cook until meat is done.